 Recurrent or chronic nasal congestion, runny nose, itching of the nose, and sneezing may sound like a minor medical problem; but do you know that this condition is one of the leading causes of decreased work and school productivity, sleep disturbance, and recurrent ear and sinus infections.

 The most common way of dealing with allergic symptoms is with the use of medications.
 Whether one has pollen-related “hay fever” or animal-triggered allergic rhinitis, there are a large variety of antihistamines, decongestants, cortisone sprays and eye medications that can be helpful.
-Asthma medications have steadily been improving over the past ten years and good control is usually possible, although some patients need to be on medications on a routine daily basis.
-Steady control of skin problems can be more of a challenge, but there are many good possibilities.
+Asthma medications have steadily been improving and good control is usually possible, although some patients need to be on medications on a routine daily basis.
 Discussions with your doctor will help determine what the best course is for your treatment plan.

 For some types of allergic problems, when the above techniques are not successful enough, or when symptoms are more annoying, a course of allergen immunotherapy injections (“allergy shots”) can be very helpful to get symptoms under control, decreasing the amounts of medications needed.
 This is often an effective and helpful longer-term solution to allergic problems, decreasing symptoms and dependence on medications.
 This too can be discussed with your physician, concerning the appropriateness in your case and the probabilities of success.